meditationstuff/protocol_1/auxiliary.md

 counterfactual past additions:

 What would it have been good to experience, at any point when you were younger, in the recent or distant past?
 How might that have gone?
-What was the experience, maybe sight, sound, touch, taste, smell, feel, meaning…
+What was the experience, maybe sight, sound, touch, taste, smell, feel, meaning...

 memory/imagination triggering: